Skip to main content

 WHO CAN JOIN?

-Patients diagnosed with hand osteoarthritis by healthcare professionals and who seek help or have been referred to a GP or healthcare institution participating in the project can participate in the study.
+The participants were patients who had been diagnosed with hand osteoarthritis by healthcare professionals.
+They had either sought help themselves or been referred to a GP or healthcare institution participating in the project, where they were asked to participate in the study.

-For an overview of which healthcare institutions are participating, contact: This email address is protected from programs that collect email addresses.
-You need JavaScript enabled to view it. .
+For an overview of which health institutions participated, contact: This email address is protected from spambots.
+You need JavaScript enabled to view it..

 Recruitment of participants for the study is ongoing.